kulathungasadew15/kulathungasadew15/README.md

-# Hello there, I'm Sadew Kulathunga! 👋
+# Hello there, I'm Sadew Kulathunga ! 👋

 I am an Advanced Level ICT student and an aspiring web developer based in Sri Lanka.
 I enjoy learning new technologies, solving problems through code, and building interactive web applications.